 SDET stands for Software Development Engineer in Test.
 SDETs are responsible for both developing software and ensuring its quality through automated testing.
 They write and maintain code to test software functionality, performance, and reliability.
 By creating automated test frameworks and scripts, SDETs enable efficient and repeatable testing processes.

-2. How well-versed are you in ad hoc testing?
+2. What level of expertise is there in ad hoc testing?

 Ans:

-I am proficient in ad hoc testing, which involves spontaneous and unstructured Testing to uncover defects that might be missed in formal test cases.
+Proficiency in ad hoc testing involves spontaneous and unstructured testing to uncover defects that might be missed in formal test cases.
 It requires quick thinking, domain knowledge, and the ability to simulate end-user behavior to identify unexpected issues and improve software reliability.
+This approach often reveals critical issues that automated or planned tests may overlook, enhancing overall software quality.
+Adaptability and creativity are essential for effectively addressing diverse and unpredictable scenarios.

 Ans: